What is “personality” and when is it disorder?

 What if I don’t have a disorder, but just a strong personality?

 Not every personality trait is “clinical”, or should be made clinical.
 Sometimes, our personality traits simply clash with different or opposing personality traits in others.
-Using the most current, up to date personality testing such as the Big Five, Strengths Based Testing, and other personality inventories, we can help you figure out who you are, as a person!
-And, how to use those traits to improve your relationships, across all areas of life.
+Using the most current, up to date personality testing such as the Big Five, MMPI, Strengths Based Testing, projective testing and other personality inventories, we can help you figure out who you are, as a person!
+And, how to use or adjust those traits to improve your relationships, across all areas of life.

-If you want to learn more about your personality, or think you may be effected by personality struggle or disorder, and want to have different relationships with people, we can help.
-Give us a call: 630-423-6010.
+If you want to learn more about your personality, or think you may be affected by personality struggles or a disorder, and want to learn how to have different relationships with people, we can help.